-- Employees may request an accommodation by completing Jefferson/Franklin Consortium Accommodation Request- (Attachment #1) and submitting it, along with supporting medical documentation, if applicable, to Human Resources.
-Employees may request accommodations verbally or in writing; however, Human Resources requests that, whenever possible, employees utilize the Accommodation Request Form. - 2.
-To determine if the employee is a qualified individual with a disability and evaluate whether the request for an accommodation presents an undue hardship, Human Resources may: - a.
+- 1. Employees must complete the Accommodation Request form.
+The employee will then submit it, along with supporting medical documentation, if applicable, to Human Resources.
+Employees may request accommodation verbally or in writing; however, Human Resources requests that, whenever possible, employees utilize the Accommodation Request Form. - To determine if the employee is a qualified individual with a disability and evaluate whether the request for an accommodation presents an undue hardship, Human Resources may: - a.
 Discuss the requested accommodation with the employee. - b.
 Discuss the purpose and essential functions of the job involved with the supervisor/manager and the employee. - c.
 Identify/evaluate potential accommodations and assess the effectiveness each would have in allowing the individual to perform the essential functions of the job.
 While an individual's preference will be given consideration, OJTP is free to choose among equally effective accommodations and may choose the one that is less expensive or easier to provide. - d.
 Through discussion with the One Stop Coordinator, assess whether the accommodation presents an undue hardship. - 3.
-Human Resources has a right to seek medical verification of the disability, work restrictions, and medical need for accommodation. - 4.
+Human Resources has a right to seek medical verification of disability, work restrictions, and medical need for accommodation. - 4.
 If the disability or need for accommodation is not obvious, Human Resources may ask the employee to provide supporting documents showing that the employee has a disability within the meaning of the ADAAA and applicable state or local laws, and that the disability necessitates a reasonable accommodation. - 5.
 Human Resources has the right to deny the accommodation request if it is determined by Jefferson/Franklin Consortium that the employee is not fully cooperating with Human Resources during the process.